vlwkaos/obsidian-smart-excluded/README.md

-# Obsidian Advanced Filter Plugin
+# Obsidian Smart Excluded Plugin

 This plugin provides a configuration to dynamically set `Files and links > Excluded files` option.